Manhattan Area Technical College logo

 Key Highlights

-• Established in 1965, building over five decades of expertise in technical education.
+• Founded in 1965, with over five decades of dedication to technical education.

-• Achieved prestigious accreditation from the Higher Learning Commission in 2007.
+• Achieved accreditation through the Higher Learning Commission in 2007, ensuring high educational standards.

 Timeline